List of former Universal Islands of Adventure attractions

-This is a list of former attractions at Universal's Islands of Adventure theme park in Orlando, Florida.
+This is a list of former attractions at Universal Islands of Adventure theme park in Orlando, Florida.

 Rides and Attractions

 Dragon Challenge

 Dragon Challenge opened with the park in 1999 under the name Dueling Dragons at the Merlinwood section.
 Two inverted roller coasters named Fire and Ice would run together and meet up in three near-miss elements.
-After the Wizarding World Of Harry Potter opened in 2010 the ride was renamed and rethemed to Dragon Challenge; with the Fire and Ice dragons being changed to Chinese Fireball and Hungarian Horntail respectively.
+After the Wizarding World of Harry Potter opened in 2010, the ride was renamed and rethemed to Dragon Challenge; with the Fire and Ice dragons being changed to Chinese Fireball and Hungarian Horntail respectively.
 After an incident in 2011, the Universal announced the coasters would no longer duel.
 Metal detectors were added to the entrance in 2015.
 The ride closed on September 4, 2017, and demolition began less than a week later.
 It was replaced by Hagrid's Magical Creatures Motorbike Adventure in June 2019.

 Island Skipper Tours

 Island Skipper Tours opened with the park in 1999.
-Boats hosted by employee "skippers" traveled across the central lagoon of the park, and were accessible from both the Port of Entry and Dinosaur Lagoon areas.
+Boats hosted by employee "skippers" traveled across the central lagoon of the park and were accessible from both the Port of Entry and Jurassic Park areas.
 This ride was removed in 2001 due to upkeep cost.

 Pandemonium Cartoon Circus

-Pandemonium Cartoon Circus was a live stage show that opened with the park in 1999.
-It was formatted in a series of circus acts starring the various cartoon and comic strip characters of Toon Lagoon including Rocket J. Squirrel, Bullwinkle J. Moose, Boris Badenov, Natasha Fatale, Woody Woodpecker, Beetle Bailey, Zero, Broom-Hilda, Popeye, Olive Oyl, Bluto, Blondie, Dagwood, Dudley Do-Right, Nell Fenwick, Snidely Whiplash, Betty Boop, and Bimbo.
-It closed on February 29, 2000 and was replaced by Xtreme Xventure.
+Pandemonium Cartoon Circus was a live stage show that was located at the now-vacant Toon Lagoon Amphitheater and opened with the park in 1999.
+It was formatted in a series of circus acts starring the various cartoon and comic strip characters of Toon Lagoon including Rocky the Flying Squirrel, Bullwinkle J. Moose, Boris Badenov, Natasha Fatale, Woody Woodpecker, Beetle Bailey, Zero, Broom-Hilda, Popeye, Olive Oyl, Bluto, Blondie, Dagwood, Dudley Do-Right, Nell Fenwick, Snidely Whiplash, Betty Boop, and Bimbo.
+The show closed on February 29, 2000, and was replaced by Xtreme Xventure, which was later Mat Hoffman's Crazy Freakin' Stunt Show.

+Xtreme Xventure

+Xtreme Xventure was a BMX themed stunt show at the Toon Lagoon Amphitheater that operated from 2000 to 2001 during peak seasons.
+It featured BMX bikers, in-line skaters, and skateboarders, along with an appearance by Woody Woodpecker.
+The show was discounted and replaced by another BMX stunt show, Mat Hoffman's Crazy Freakin' Stunt Show in 2002.

-Mat Hoffman's Freakin Crazy Stunt Show
+Mat Hoffman's Crazy Freakin' Stunt Show

-Mat Hoffman's Freakin Crazy Stunt Show was a BMX themed stunt show in Toon Lagoon.
+Mat Hoffman's Crazy Freakin' Stunt Show was a BMX themed stunt show in Toon Lagoon.
 The show, which starred Mat Hoffman, operated from 2002 through to 2004.
 It was discontinued due to various issues and the reactions of the inappropriate word in the title "freakin" to the general public and was later replaced with Mat Hoffman's Aggro Circus.

 Mat Hoffman's Aggro Circus

-Mat Hoffman's Aggro Circus was a live seasonal BMX stunt show at the Toon Lagoon Amphitheater that generally operated from 2010 to 2011 during peak seasons, such as Spring break and summer time.
+Mat Hoffman's Aggro Circus was a live seasonal BMX stunt show at the Toon Lagoon Amphitheater that generally operated from 2010 to 2011 during peak seasons, such as spring break and summer time.
 Hosted by Mat Hoffman, the show featured numerous BMX bike and skateboarding stunt tricks under a circus theme.
+Today, the Toon Lagoon Amphitheater is left vacant.